dubinc/dub-ios/README.md

 ### Supported iOS and Xcode versions

-The Dub iOS SDK is avilable for iOS and macOS.
+The Dub iOS SDK is available for iOS and macOS.
 It requires the following minimum build tool versions:

 | Tool  | Version |
 | ----- | ------- |